How to Submit Your Website to Search Engines (2026)

 TL;DR

-• Submitting your website to Google via Google Search Console and to Bing via Bing Webmaster Tools is free, takes about 15 minutes total, and remains the single most important technical SEO step for a new site.
+- Submit your site to Google Search Console and Bing Webmaster Tools.
+It’s free.
+It takes about 15 minutes.
+It remains the most important technical SEO step for any new website in 2026.

-• The IndexNow protocol now handles 2.5 billion URL submissions daily and gets pages onto Bing, Yandex, and DuckDuckGo in near-real time, but Google still doesn’t support it.
+- The IndexNow protocol processes 5+ billion URL submissions daily and gets pages onto Bing, Yandex, and DuckDuckGo in near-real time.
+Google still doesn’t support it.
+[1]

-• Google raised its indexing quality bar in mid-2025, deindexing pages it considered unoriginal or paraphrased content, which means submission alone no longer guarantees your pages stay in the index.
+- Google raised its indexing quality bar in mid-2025, deindexing millions of pages it considered unoriginal.
+Submission alone no longer guarantees your pages stay in the index.
+[2]

-• AI search engines are a new submission layer: allowing OAI-SearchBot in your robots.txt is now required for your content to appear in ChatGPT Search results.
+- AI search engines are a third submission layer: allowing OAI-SearchBot in your robots.txt is now required for your content to appear in ChatGPT Search results, and those engines drive nearly 300 million referral visits monthly.
+[3]

-I submitted a client’s 43-page website to Google Search Console in January.
-Three weeks later, 11 of those pages still showed “Crawled, currently not indexed” in the coverage report.
-Same site, same sitemap, same clean technical setup I’d used a dozen times before.
+I submitted a client’s 52-page website to Google Search Console in March.
+Two weeks later, 14 pages still showed “Crawled, currently not indexed” in the coverage report.
+Same site.
+Same sitemap.
+Same clean technical setup.

 That’s the part most “how to submit your website” articles skip.
-They walk you through clicking the Submit button (the easy part) and stop right before the messy reality: Google now rejects pages it doesn’t think are worth keeping.
+They walk you through clicking the Submit button and stop right before the messy reality.
+Google now rejects pages it doesn’t think are worth keeping.
 And a whole new category of search engines, ones powered by AI, require a completely different kind of submission.

-Here’s what you’ll get from this article that you won’t find in the typical walkthrough: the full 2026 submission process across three layers of search (Google and Bing, the IndexNow push protocol, and AI search engines like ChatGPT), plus what to do when Google crawls your pages and says “no thanks.”
+Here’s what you’ll get from this article: the full 2026 submission process across three layers of search.
+Google and Bing.
+The IndexNow push protocol.
+AI answer engines like ChatGPT Search and Perplexity.
+Plus what to do when Google crawls your pages and says “no thanks.”

 Why “Submitting Your Website” Means Something Different Now

 Five years ago, submitting your website to search engines meant one thing: hand Google your sitemap and wait.
-That mental model is outdated.
+That mental model is dead.

-Search engine submission is the process of notifying a search engine that your website exists and providing a structured list of your pages (usually via an XML sitemap) so its crawlers can find, read, and add them to its index.
-Without indexing, your pages can’t appear in search results.
+Search engine submission is the process of notifying search engines that your website exists and providing a structured list of your pages, usually via an XML sitemap, so crawlers can find, read, and add them to the index.
+Without indexing, your pages cannot appear in search results.
 Period.

-But the landscape has three layers now, not one.
-You’ve got traditional search engines (Google, Bing).
-You’ve got push protocols like IndexNow that ping Bing, Yandex, and others the instant you publish.
-And you’ve got AI answer engines (ChatGPT Search, Perplexity, Google AI Overviews) that pull from their own crawlers and have their own opt-in rules.
+But the landscape has three layers now.
+Traditional engines like Google and Bing.
+Push protocols like IndexNow that ping Bing, Yandex, and others the instant you publish.
+And AI answer engines like ChatGPT Search, Perplexity, and Google AI Overviews, all of which pull from their own crawlers and have their own opt-in rules.

-1. Confirm your site is publicly accessible.
+- Confirm your site is publicly accessible.
 Remove any “coming soon” plugins, password gates, or maintenance mode screens.
-Sounds obvious.
-I’ve seen it missed on three launches in the past year alone.

-2. Check your WordPress visibility setting.
-Go to Settings > Reading and make sure “Discourage search engines from indexing this site” is unchecked.
-This single checkbox has caused more indexing panic than any other setting in the CMS.
+- Check your WordPress visibility setting.
+Settings > Reading > make sure “Discourage search engines from indexing this site” is unchecked.
+This single checkbox has caused more indexing panic than any other CMS setting.

-4. Confirm HTTPS is working.
-Google has used HTTPS as a ranking signal since 2014.
-If your SSL certificate is expired or misconfigured, crawlers will see security warnings and may skip your pages.
+Disallow: /from development kills your indexing before it starts. - Confirm HTTPS is working.
+If your SSL certificate is expired or misconfigured, crawlers will see security warnings and skip your pages.

-5. Make sure you have an XML sitemap.
+- Make sure you have an XML sitemap.
 Check yourdomain.com/sitemap.xml or yourdomain.com/sitemap_index.xml.
 If you’re on WordPress, plugins like Yoast SEO or Rank Math generate these automatically.
-If nothing loads at that URL, you need to create one before submitting.

-6. Verify your content isn’t thin.
+- Verify your content isn’t thin.
 Google’s quality bar for indexing went up sharply in mid-2025.
-Pages with little original content, or pages that just rephrase what other sites already say, may get crawled and then rejected.
-More on this later.
+Pages with little original content may get crawled and then rejected.

-Pro Tip: Run a quick crawl of your site with a free tool like Screaming Frog (up to 500 URLs free) before submitting.
-It’ll catch noindex tags, broken links, redirect chains, and missing sitemaps in one pass.
+Pro Tip: Run a quick crawl of your site with Screaming Frog (up to 500 URLs free) before submitting.
+It catches noindex tags, broken links, redirect chains, and missing sitemaps in one pass.
 Five minutes of prevention beats weeks of debugging in Search Console.

 How to Submit Your Website to Google

-The entire process runs through Google Search Console (GSC), a free tool that serves as your direct communication line with Google’s crawling and indexing systems.
+The entire process runs through Google Search Console (GSC), a free tool that serves as your direct line to Google’s crawling and indexing systems.
 Here’s exactly how to do it:

-2. Add your website as a property.
-You’ll choose between a Domain property (covers all subdomains and protocols, requires DNS verification) or a URL prefix property (covers one specific URL pattern, offers easier verification options like an HTML tag or Google Analytics).
+- Add your website as a property.
+You’ll choose between a Domain property (covers all subdomains, requires DNS verification) or a URL prefix property (covers one specific URL pattern, offers easier verification like an HTML tag or Google Analytics).

-3. Verify ownership.
-For most people, the simplest path is the URL prefix method with HTML tag verification: GSC gives you a meta tag, you paste it into your site’s <head> section (most SEO plugins have a dedicated field for this), and click Verify.
+- Verify ownership.
+The simplest path for most people is URL prefix with HTML tag verification.
+GSC gives you a meta tag, you paste it into your site’s

-5. Submit your most important individual URLs.
+sitemap.xmlorsitemap_index.xml, and hit Submit.
+Status should change to “Success” within hours. - Submit your most important individual URLs.
 Use the URL Inspection tool at the top of the GSC dashboard.
-Paste in a URL, wait for the result, and click “Request Indexing” if it’s not yet indexed.
+Paste in a URL, wait for the result, and click “Request Indexing.”

-Here’s something most guides bury or skip entirely: the URL Inspection tool has a daily limit.
-According to Conductor’s documentation and multiple user reports, you can request indexing for roughly 10 to 12 URLs per day per property.
-For a small site, that’s fine.
-For a 500-page e-commerce launch, you’ll need to rely on your sitemap doing the heavy lifting.
+Here’s something most guides bury: the URL Inspection tool has a daily limit.
+User reports consistently peg it at 10 to 12 URLs per day per property.
+[7] For a small site, that’s fine.
+For a 500-page e-commerce launch, your sitemap does the heavy lifting while you manually submit only priority pages.

 How to Submit Your Website to Bing (And Get Yahoo and DuckDuckGo for Free)

-The setup is almost identical to Google’s process, and Bing made it even easier:
+The setup is nearly identical to Google’s, and Bing made it easier:

-2. Import from Google Search Console.
-This is the fastest path.
+- Import from Google Search Console.
 Bing lets you connect your GSC account directly and automatically import your verified sites and sitemaps.
 It takes about 60 seconds.
+[9]

-3. Or verify manually.
-If you prefer, add your site URL and verify via DNS record, meta tag, or file upload, then submit your sitemap under the Sitemaps section.
+- Or verify manually.
+Add your site URL and verify via DNS record, meta tag, or file upload, then submit your sitemap under the Sitemaps section.

 The Submission Method Nobody Mentions: IndexNow